DenseMTL: Cross-task Attention Mechanism for Dense Multi-task Learning: Experiments

-{We provide additional results in \cref{tab:nyu}~by evaluating our method on the indoor dataset \nyu~and introducing a third task `E'.
-Not only do we show the effectiveness of our method, we also demonstrate the {benefit} of multi-task learning.
-The partial delta metrics $\Delta_{\text {SDE}} (\text{f}_{\text{SDNE}})$ underline the advantage of normals and edge estimation respectively.
-They are shown to provide additional valuable cues which help further understand the structure of the scene.}
+In \cref{tab:nyu} we report indoor results on \nyu{}, which has additional Edge labels, and thus reporting \SD{}, \SDN{}, and the newly formed \SDNE{}.
+Our method outperforms all baselines in the 3 task sets.
+The partial delta metrics $\Delta_{\text {SDN}} (\text{f}_{\text{SDNE}})$ underline the advantage of normals and edges estimation, respectively.
+Using edge information for `Ours' not only improved the partial $\Delta_{\text{SDN}}$ in \SDNE{} compared to \SDN{} (\ie, +7.52 vs +6.49) but also led to better individual S/D/N metrics.
+This shows our framework benefits from additional cues for better scene understanding.

-Figure~\ref{fig:mtl_quali_small} {shows} qualitative results {on} the \qualdata{} dataset. {This is noticeable when looking at thin elements (\eg pedestrians, bicycles, \textit{etc.}) and object contours.
-The visuals} are in fair adequacy with the quantitative analysis.
-More results in~{\cref{sec:supp-results}}.
+Figure~\ref{fig:mtl_quali_small} shows qualitative results on the \qualdata{} dataset.
+This is noticeable when looking at thin elements (\eg pedestrians, bicycles, \textit{etc.}) and object contours.
+The visuals are in fair agreement with the quantitative analysis.